René Henry Gracida: Bishop of Corpus Christi

-On May 19, 1983 Pope John Paul II appointed Gracida as the bishop of the Diocese of Corpus Christi.
+On May 19, 1983 Pope John Paul II appointed Gracida as the bishop of Corpus Christi.
 He was installed on July 11, 1983.
+In 1985, he was named the Grand Prior of the newly-created Southwestern USA Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

-Gracida and the Diocese of Corpus Christi were sued in 1988 by a couple who claimed that John J. Feminelli, a diocese priest, had engaged in private "wrestling matches" with their teenage son.
+Gracida and the diocese were sued in 1988 by a couple who claimed that Reverend John J. Feminelli, a diocese priest, had engaged in private "wrestling matches" with their teenage son.
 The couple claimed that diocese officials slandered the boy, prompting him to recant his testimony in a court case.
 In 2019, Feminelli was listed with other priests in the diocese with credible allegations of sexual abuse of minors.